-Division F39 - Wildlife
+Division F41 - Wildlife

 - 1 Types of exhibits in this division are open to educational or creative displays, educational posters or notebooks.
 Follow copyright laws as you are preparing your exhibit. - 2 EXHIBITORS MUST COMPLY WITH STATE AND FEDERAL LAWS.
 It is illegal to possess threatened or endangered wildlife, or the feathers, nests, or eggs of non-game birds.
 Game birds and game animals taken legally during an open season may be used.
-The use of live wild animals in educational exhibits is prohibited.
+The use of live wild animals in educational exhibits are prohibited. - 3 Flat poster board or foam board no larger than 22" x 28".
+Maximum tri-fold size is 3' x 4'.